2023 XFL season: International broadcasters

+In Latin America, the 2023 season will be televised by ESPN and its streaming and on-demand platform Star+.

 In Canada, the 2023 season will be broadcast in English solely online through TSN+, a new subscription over-the-top service being launched by TSN.
 Games carried on ABC will still be available on traditional television in portions of the country via antenna, cable and satellite systems.

 In Germany, Austria, and Switzerland, the 2023 and 2024 seasons will be broadcast by Sport1 and its pay-TV channel Sport1+.